HardisonCo/.github/international/cte-divoire/ci-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with ci_Health systems in Côte d'Ivoire.
+This document outlines how HMS-ESR is integrated with ci-health systems in Côte d'Ivoire.